CZ-NIC/knot-resolver/modules/stats/README.rst

   :param string prefix:  optional metric prefix, i.e. ``"answer"`` shows only metrics beginning with "answer"

 Outputs collected metrics as a JSON dictionary.

+.. function:: stats.upstreams()

+Outputs a list of recent upstreams and their RTT.
+It is sorted by time and stored in a ring buffer of a fixed size.
+This means it's not aggregated and readable by multiple consumers, but also that you may lose entries if you don't read quickly enough.
+The default ring size is 512 entries, and may be overriden on compile time by ``-DUPSTREAMS_COUNT=X``.

 .. function:: stats.frequent()